ksindi/managers-playbook/README.md

 ### References

-You should never skip doing reference calls.
+You should take the opportunity to do reference calls.
 They can tell you a lot about the candidate.
 Here are some tips: <https://gist.github.com/ksindi/bbade71640bb62c4547348c3bb355739>.

 ## Onboarding